OxfordSemantic/AdvancedWorkshop/2_5-ReasoningProfiler/2_5-ReasoningProfiler.md

 **Fresh Facts Produced** shows the number of facts that were actually produced from these matches.

-If these values are greatly misaligned, it may means one following:
+If these values are greatly misaligned, it may mean one of the following:

 1. the rule is considering too broad a pattern
-2. the rule is creating redundant new facts
+2. the rule is inferring facts that already exist in the datastore (because of other rules or explicit data)
-3. the rule is attempting to infer repeated facts
+3. the rule is attempting to infer the same facts multiple times

-In this case both had a value of 1 as the rule matched 1 pattern (our only fact), and added only one new fact.
+In this case both these metrics had a value of 1 as the rule matched 1 pattern (our only fact), and added only one new fact.

 <br>
 <br>